Equivariant Hodge theory and noncommutative geometry: Hodge structures on equivariant K -theory

-where the latter refers to the topological $K$-cohomology theory for topological $M$-spaces constructed in \cite{atiyah1969equivariant}.\footnote{Below we use the more systematic description of $K_{M}(X^{an})$ in terms of equivariant stable homotopy theory as the spectrum obtained by taking level-wise $M$-equivariant mapping spaces from $X$ to the naive $M$-spectrum underlying the $M$-spectrum $bu_M$.
-For details on the non-equivariant and equivariant stable homotopy category, we refer the reader to \cite{lewis1986equivariant} and \cite{may1996equivariant}.}
+We now turn our attention to topological equivariant $K$-theory with respect to a maximal compact subgroup $M \subset G$.
+There is a $K$-cohomology theory for topological $M$-spaces constructed in \cite{atiyah1969equivariant}.
+Below we use the more systematic description of $K_{M}(X)$ in terms of equivariant stable homotopy theory as the spectrum obtained by taking level-wise $M$-equivariant mapping spaces from $X$ to the naive $M$-spectrum underlying the $M$-spectrum $bu_M$.
+For details on the non-equivariant and equivariant stable homotopy category, we refer the reader to \cite{lewis1986equivariant} and \cite{may1996equivariant}*{Chapters XII, XIV, and XVI}. $K_M(X^{an})$ can also be constructed as the $K$-theory spectrum associated via Quillen's $Q$-construction to the exact category of $M$-equivariant complex vector bundles on $X^{an}$.

 We will also consider the Atiyah-Segal equivariant $K$-homology with locally compact supports $K_M^{c,\dual}(X^{an})$.
-This theory was studied in \cite{thomason1988equivariant}*{Section 5} under the notation $G^{AS}(G,X)$, and our discuss follows this reference closely.
+This theory was studied in \cite{thomason1988equivariant}*{Section 5} under the notation $G^{AS}(G,X)$, and our discussion follows this reference closely.
 In particular, we refer the reader there for a nice discussion contextualizing $K_M^{c,\dual}(-)$ with respect to several other versions of equivariant $K$-theory.
-We have chosen to denote the $M$-equivariant $K$-homology with locally compact supports as $K^{c,\dual}_{M}(X^{an})$ because it is the $M$-equivariant Spanier-Whitehead dual of the $M$-spectrum of equivariant $K$-theory with compact supports constructed in \cite{segal1968equivariant}, which we denote $K^c_{M}(X^{an})$.
+We have chosen to denote the $M$-equivariant $K$-homology with locally compact supports as $K^{c,\dual}_{M}(X^{an})$ because it is the $M$-equivariant Spanier-Whitehead dual (see \cite{may1996equivariant}*{XVI.7}) of the $M$-spectrum of equivariant $K$-theory with compact supports constructed in \cite{segal1968equivariant}*{Page 136}, which we denote $K^c_{M}(X^{an})$.